Professor Emma Haycraft

-I joined Loughborough, in 2007, as a Lecturer in Psychology and, in May 2018, I was appointed Reader in Psychology.
-I was delighted to achieve my chair in 2022 - becoming Professor of Psychology and Public Health.
+I joined Loughborough, in 2007, as a Lecturer in Psychology - and was delighted to achieve my chair in 2022, becoming Professor of Psychology and Public Health.

 Throughout my career, it’s been really important to me to share my research findings with those who will benefit from them.
 I’ve always been motivated to address real problems and – working with partners and stakeholders – find practical solutions.